 Be on the lookout for...

-Here are some common accessibility issues that you can easily plan for in the Episerver CMS, with a little critical thinking:
+Here are some common accessibility issues for which you can easily plan, with a little critical thinking:

 Use heading tags to indicate sections and subsections that are related.
 Clearly identify with H tags (H1, H2, H3...) instead of just bolding your text and increasing/decreasing font size.